 hey man. i love my tattoos and i’m not worried about what they’ll look like as i get old. by that age, it will probably never be a good idea for me to walk around in a tank top anyways! besides, my grandfather has really sweet old tattoos of roses and things and they look cool as they’ve lost their definition and changed color. i think he looks tough with them, and not trashy at all.

 having said that, i’ve seen a lot of bad tattoos. and i do have one small tattoo that i regret. it’s these little acorns on my arm that i got with my ‘best friend’ who is no longer even a friend. oops!

 but i love the rest of my tattoos. they were very thoughtful and i’m glad they are a part of my body. you can see a picture of them here.

-phew! but to answer your question, i definitely like the idea of using pop art or any art that you love as inspiration for a tattoo. my advice would be to shop around a lot for a good tattoo artist who does work that you love. when you see someone with a nice tattoo, ask them where they got it and check out the shop. so yeah, good luck with whatever you choose!posted almost 4 years ago
+phew! but to answer your question, i definitely like the idea of using pop art or any art that you love as inspiration for a tattoo. my advice would be to shop around a lot for a good tattoo artist who does work that you love. when you see someone with a nice tattoo, ask them where they got it and check out the shop. so yeah, good luck with whatever you choose!posted over 5 years ago

 That sounds really cool!

 To be honest, I wouldn’t worry about making your tattoo “chic.”
 It’s something that should have a lot of meaning to you, and you did mention that you’re into astrology.